vladflore/blog/_posts/2020-07-13-pet-project-part2.markdown

 This will bind the goal `org.pitest:pitest-maven:mutationCoverage` to the `test` phase, which means it will run whenever the test phase runs, such as by `mvn clean verify`.

-> **_NOTE:_** bare in mind that mutation testing can slow your unit tests, so you might want to separate them from the other tests.
+> **_NOTE 1:_** bear in mind that mutation testing can slow your unit tests, so you might want to separate them from the other tests.
 >Without further configuring the plugin _**all**_ your tests will be mutated, which could lead to longer than expected test execution time.
 >Something similar should be done for the integration tests too.
 I will address all of this in the following posts, as the project progresses.

+> **_NOTE 2:_** I had to add some dummy logic to the project to avoid pitest from failing when it does not find any code to mutate, other than the code
+>scaffolding done by Spring Boot CLI when generating a new Spring Boot project.
+Check [this link](https://github.com/hcoles/pitest/issues/781) for more on this matter.

 Before continuing with the next point, make sure your _SonarQube instance is running and configured correctly_ regarding mutation testing.
 Check _Configure SonarQube_ section of [this post]({{ site.baseurl }}{% post_url 2020-06-04-aws-ec2-sonarqube %}) for some guidance.